 If that weren’t enough, there is BioWare’s own actions immediately following Veilguard’s release.
 We know that the Mass Effect team was brought in to help the Dragon Age team finish Veilguard.
 But, right after the game’s release, it was announced that there were no plans for DLC or expansions and that, instead, the Veilguard team would now be working on Mass Effect 5.

-Shifting focus or bring in other teams to work on a game is not surprising.
+Shifting focus or bringing in other teams to work on a game is not surprising.
 But combined with the fact that there are no plans for DLC is quite a red flag.
 Could BioWare have seen the pre-order numbers and determined that, for now, it wasn’t worth developing and releasing any DLC until, at the very least, those numbers improve?
 What about the possibility that BioWare is desperate to get the next Mass Effect game out as quickly as possible?

 The latter is plausible considering that BioWare’s last two games didn’t do well.
 Mass Effect Andromeda and Anthem were both flops.
 Andromeda took around four years to develop with a team of 100 developers and cost $100 million.
 BioWare’s Anthem, on the other hand, was developed in 15 months, allegedly cost $35 million, and sold 5 million copies, 2 million during launch week, only to barely break even.